t18d/HuangSupplement/docs/dictionary.md

 &nbsp;
 &nbsp;
 &nbsp;
+## Chinese, _Ancient_

+Bernhard Karlgren's term for the language around 600AD as codified in the dictionary Ch’ieh yün.
+A snapshot, not a period.

+## Chinese, _Archaic_

+Bernhard Karlgren's term for the language of the Hênan region during the first Chou centuries (from 1028BC).

 ## comma, _Oxford_

 Using the **Oxford comma** when there is no ambiguity conveys the **implicature** that the writer fears criticism for failing to use it.